-Changing your electronic health record (EHR) or electronic medical record (EMR) vendor probably isn’t the answer.
-Stephanie Tayengco, SVP of Operations at Logicworks, said in Becker’s Hospital Review that there are several complicated factors.
-Among other factors, she discusses how health IT involves several manual processes, that HIPAA requirements aren’t sufficient and that the value of patient data makes them targets for hackers.
-Despite these factors, healthcare businesses need to better protect their data.
-This is for the safety of not only their clients, but their employees as well.
+While you may think changing your electronic health record (EHR Software) or electronic medical record (EMR Software) vendor should solve the problem, this isn’t the most logical solution.
+Health IT still involves several manual processes, while HIPAA requirements aren’t sufficient, with the value of patient data making them targets for hackers.
+Despite these factors, healthcare businesses need to protect their data better.
+This is not only for the safety of their clients, but their employees as well.

 Take Note of the Devices Your Data Passes Through

-To reduce the chances of a data breach, have your IT staff assess the risk of every device that will access your data.
+To reduce the chances of a data breach, consider having your IT staff assess the risk of every device that will access your data.
 Even personal tablets/smartphones need to be assessed to ensure they’re secure.
-In fact, they’re more important as they tend to be more vulnerable than devices used exclusively for business.
+In fact, they’re more important as they tend to be more vulnerable compared to devices used exclusively for business.
 To be clear, this doesn’t mean digging through your employees’ private information.
-But you can and should look at the security capabilities of each device accessing your data.
+You can and should look at the security capabilities of each device accessing your data.
 If you haven’t already done so, start ASAP.
 The longer you wait, the more you’ll have to catch-up, and the more vulnerable you leave yourself and your data.

 Secure Your Wireless Networks and Messaging Systems

 Yes, not every problem lies in your health information technology.
 Sometimes, you need to look at something a little old-school to keep your data safe.
-You may have the most secure EMR and EHR system in the world, but ignoring paper record security can just as easily lead to a data breach.
+You may have the most secure EMR/EHR system in the world, but ignoring paper record security can just as easily lead to a data breach.
 The security of your paper records goes hand-in-hand with proper training, as paper records resulting in a breach can occur from a lack of training.
 For example: leaving a file open on the front desk, or, even worse, leaving records out in the open unlocked.
 Despite your digital data being the most easily accessible by hackers, you can’t forget about securing good ol’ fashioned paper records as long as you have them.

-Although these strategies will drastically reduce the likelihood of a data breach, the reality is that owning any kind of valuable data carries inherent risk.
-Cyberexpert Jim Lewis says that you have to “Think of it as a continuum of risk.
-You can do nothing, and you’re at 100% risk.
-Or you can do a lot and you can get the risk down to 10% to 15%.
+Although these strategies will drastically reduce the likelihood of a data breach, the reality is that owning any kind of valuable data carries an inherent risk.
+Think of it as a continuum of risk — You can do nothing and be at 100% risk, or you can do a lot and you can get the risk down to around 10% to 15%.